 While locations may allow toys and bedding from home for pets under normal boarding circumstances they may or may not allow it for the pet that is being medically boarded, for the reason of keeping the environment hygienic.
 Double-check the specifics of the policies on medical boarding at your chosen boarding facility.

-You will be expected to bring any medication your pets in currently prescribed.
-It is often recommended that you bring your pet's own food, especially if it is a prescribed diet from your vet.
+You will be expected to bring any medication your pets are currently prescribed.
+It is often recommended that you bring your pet's own food, especially if it is a diet prescribed by your vet.

 Looking for a vet in Cordova and Greater Memphis area?

 We're always accepting new patients, so contact our veterinary hospital today to book your pet's first appointment.

 You want to do what's best for your dog member but the decision regarding whether or not to give your dog bones to chew can be both confusing, with strong opinions on both the yes and no sides.
 Here our Cordova vets help you weigh up the pros and cons of this contentious issue.